Spaceman1701/MonteCarloPoker/README.md

 # MonteCarloPoker
-Poker agent.
-Probably not going to be great...
+Poker agent I was working on before college.
+Still unfinished, but I plan to come back to it.